hanyuhanyuhanyu/GodzamoKrazy/README.md

 2022 Jul 02
 - Completed the Shiny Wrinkler protection code so you can now keep your shinies.
+- Frozen Cookies will now buy upgrades that don't give an immediate CpS benefit, too, such as Omelette, offline cookie production upgrades, and the Sacrificial rolling pins
+- Tweaked the infobox text
+- Replaced autoHalloween with smarter pledge logic
+- Added option to log all automated purchases, disabled by default to keep log more useful

 2022 Jun 30
 - Add option to toggle display of missed golden cookie clicks (and turn off by default)